koa103/fall2018/README.md

 **Moble App** project combining ART299 and ITS381B

 The final object is to create a map displaying a photo of Acousticom 2 which indicating the level of EMF.
 This project's process is documented on the apur1e.wordpress.com.
+Initial design on the XD EMFApp1031.xd in Shared Folder/Kumiko on